kevinaangstadt/rapid/README.md

 This will produce **a.anml** (or **#.a.anml** if there are multiple parallel macros in the network)

-The filename of the output automata can be specified by a command line argument:
+The file name of the output automata can be specified by a command line argument:

     $ ./rapid -o program.anml program.ap

 If there is are parallel macros in the the network, then multiple ANML files will be produced.
-Each of these will prepend an integer to the output filename.
+Each of these will prepend an integer to the output file name.
 The RAPID compiler can merge these together into a single output file:

     $ ./rapid --merge program.ap

 ##Important Language Ideas and Constructs:

-Additonal details about the RAPID language may be found in Angstadt et al.'s ASPLOS 2016 publication.
+Additional details about the RAPID language may be found in Angstadt et al.'s ASPLOS 2016 publication.
 Some basic pointers are provided below.

 ###Networks and Macros